Logging

 Log File Types and Purposes

-SearchBlox generates multiple log files, each serving a distinct purpose to facilitate targeted troubleshooting:
+• SearchBlox generates multiple log files, each serving a specific purpose for troubleshooting.
+These log files are located in <SEARCHBLOX_INSTALLATION_PATH>/webapps/ROOT/logs.

-- index.log Captures all crawler indexing operations, providing visibility into document processing workflows and potential indexing issues.
+1. index.log records all crawler indexing operations and helps identify document processing or indexing issues.

-- query.log Records search queries submitted to the system, enabling analysis of user search patterns and query performance.
+2. query.log records search queries submitted to the system and helps analyze user search behavior and query performance.

-- status.log Contains critical system information, including startup processes, operational status, errors, and warnings.
+3. status.log contains important system information such as startup processes, system status, errors, and warnings.

-- activity.log Records all collection-related operations, particularly creation and deletion activities.
+6. activity.log records collection-related operations, including creation and deletion.

 Log Rotation